 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 Use of Text-Matching Software

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Provision of valid documentation and the Academic Integrity Module

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.

 The Academic Integrity Module is a mandatory (non-assessable) requirement in this unit.
-This module teaches you about plagiarism and how to avoid it.
-Once you have completed the module, you will receive a course completion certificate.
-Please upload this certificate to the Academic Integrity Module DropBox (under Assessments) before you start work on any assessment item.
-Students who do not submit the AIM certificate will be given a withheld (WH) grade until such time as they upload it to the Canvas site.
+You must complete this module and upload your completion certificate to the relevant DropBox by 11.59PM, Fri, 23 FEB 2024 (AEDT/UTC +11).
+Students who do not submit their AIM certificate will be given a withheld (WH) grade until such time as they upload it to the DropBox.